ibm-cloud-docs/apps/ts_apps.md

 If you suspect that an {{site.data.keyword.cloud_notm}} service is down, first check the [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status){: external} page.
 A workaround might be to [use the service in another {{site.data.keyword.cloud_notm}} region](/docs/overview?topic=overview-locations).
 If the service status is normal, try the following steps to solve the problem:
 {: tsResolve}

    * Retry the action:
        * Reload the page by pressing F5 on your keyboard, or by clicking **Refresh**.
 If this step doesn't    work, clear your browser's cache and cookies, and then reload again.
        * Use a different browser.
        * Restart your router, your modem, and your computer.
 Rebooting these devices can clear up various  errors that lead to the error 502.
    * Wait and try again later.
-Temporary problems might occur with your internet service provider or the {{site.data.keyword.cloud_notm}} services.
+Temporary problems might occur with your internet service provider or the { {site.data.keyword.cloud_notm}} services.
 You can wait until the temporary problems are solved.
    * If the problem still exists, contact {{site.data.keyword.cloud_notm}} support.
-See [Contacting {{site.data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-using-avatar){: external} for more information.
+See [Contacting {{site. data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-using-avatar){: external} for  more information.

 ## Android apps can't receive {{site.data.keyword.mobilepushshort}}
 {: #ts_push}